johnfmorton/Pic-Puller-for-Instagram/picpuller_docs_1.3.0.md

 # Change log

+1.3.0 - 08SEPT2012
+- All tags returned by Pic Puller are now prefixed with 'ig_' to avoid naming conflicts.
+Those updating, please read special note in your downloaded ZIP file on how to keep your current templates working properly.
+- The default prefix 'ig_' can be reset to different string under the 'Active Site App Info' on a per application basis.
+Each Pic Puller app, in an MSM set up, can have its own prefix.
+- New tag added to all return loops. 'ig_cacheddata' will respond 'yes' when cached data is being returned, and 'no' when live data from Instagram is being returned.
+- The verbiage of some error messages were rewritten to indicate when cached data was not available.
+- In "Pic Puller for Instagram Browser", updated pp_engine with missing curl_close.

 1.2.0 - 17AUG2012
 - exp:ig_picpuller:media tag now returns number of 'likes' for an image and the 'comment_count' for an image.
 - exp:ig_picpuller:media_recent tag now returns number of 'likes' for an image and the 'comment_count' for an image.